OrangeTrashBin/notes/Hardware/cse141_hw2.md

 ```

 ### 4
-The time cycles before using new technology:
+The time cycles before using new technology :

 $$500*1+300*10+100*3=3800(\text{million cycles})$$

 The time cycles after using new technology:
 $$500*1*(1-0.5)+300*10+100*3=3550(\text{million cycles})$$
 Assume it's 1 unit time per cylce, then the time before using new technology: